 Emmanuelle Charpentier is a French microbiologist, geneticist and biochemist.
-She pursued her academic scientific career at research institutions in France, the United States, Austria, Sweden and Germany.
-She is the founder, scientific and managing director of the Max Planck Unit for the Science of Pathogens, as well as honorary professor at Humboldt University, Berlin, Germany.
-Emmanuelle has been widely recognized for her pioneering and groundbreaking research, which laid the foundations for the revolutionary CRISPR-Cas9 genome editing technology.
-She has received numerous prestigious international awards and honours, and is an elected member of many national and international scientific academies.
-She co-founded CRISPR Therapeutics and ERS Genomics with Rodger Novak and Shaun Foy.
+She developed her scientific career in academic research institutions in France, the United States, Austria, Sweden and Germany.
+She is founder, scientific and managing director of the Max Planck Unit for the Science of Pathogens and honorary professor at Humboldt University, Berlin, Germany.
+Emmanuelle has been widely recognized for her groundbreaking research, which laid the foundations for the revolutionary CRISPR-Cas9 genome engineering technology.
+She has received numerous prestigious international awards and honors, and is an elected member of national and international scientific academies.
+She is co-founder of CRISPR Therapeutics and ERS Genomics with Rodger Novak and Shaun Foy.